glotto01/shifting-habitat-Journal-of-Mathematical-Biology/README.md

 this determines the critical initial domain size (dstar) using a bisection method.
 Inputs are desired accuracy for dstar, and the number of sample points desired for the interval [0, .99cstar].
 It outputs a csv file containing the c sample points as one row, and the corresponding dstar as the other row.
 ## plot_patch
 This is used to compute population density curves for a growth function meeting hypothesis 2.3.
 The inputs are the initial support ([-l,l]), the speed of habitat shift (c), the number of generations and the desired name of the csv output file.
 The output is a csvfile whose rows are the respective x  and u values for each generation.
+## findeq
+This iterates the case corresponding to hypo 2.3 until a fixed point condition is met.
+The initial condition used is u(x)=1 on [-l,l]. the inputs are l (half patch size), c, and tolerance.
+The output is the x and u vector of the equilibrium.
+The fixed point condition used is that absilute max. difference of the appropriatley shifted images of the growth functions of consecutive genrations are less than than tolerance.